Want to get the ultimate Japan travel guide, quick tips & tricks, language course and more?

 Asahi Breweries

-Asahi is the largest of the Big Four and dominates markets across Japan.
+Asahi is the largest of the ‘Big Four’ Japanese beer companies and dominates markets across Japan.
 You can’t go drinking in Japan without finding Asahi.
-Its name ‘Asahi’ translates to ‘rising sun’ in Japanese and they were named as such to symbolise promise and growth like that of the morning sun.
+Its name ‘Asahi’ translates to ‘rising sun’; the company was named as such to symbolise promise and growth like that of the morning sun.

-They’ve got a few different beers, its primary one being the Asahi Super Dry.
+They’ve got a few different beers, the primary one being the Asahi Super Dry.
 It’s a lager but has a crisp, dry flavour, not unlike German beer.
 Asahi Super Dry is the most popular beer in Japan and is also known worldwide.

 Sapporo Breweries